SWastling/blochsim/README.md

 mex -output bloch_debug CFLAGS='$CFLAGS -DDEBUG' bloch.c
 ```

-## Demonstration
+## Demonstrations

+### Effect of Hamming Windowed Sinc Shaped RF Pulse on Magnetisation
 The simulator can be used to model the effect of a hamming-windowed sinc-shaped
-RF pulse and square-shaped gradient waveform on the initial magnetisation as
+RF pulse and square-shaped gradient waveform on the magnetisation as
-shown in the [MATLAB demo](./demo.m) and described below:
+shown in the [MATLAB demo](./sinc_demo/sinc_demo.m) and described below:

 1. Define the gyromagnetic ratio:
     ```matlab